go-flutter-desktop/hover/README.md

 ## Fonts

 No text visible?
-Make sure you have used fonts added to the project.
+Make sure to use fonts who are included in the flutter assets/fonts system.
 The default font for `MaterialApp`, Roboto, is not installed on all machines.

 ## Getting started with an existing Flutter project